 A: Eligible individuals may choose which vaccine they receive as a booster dose.
 Some people may have a preference for the vaccine type that they originally received, while others may prefer to get a different booster.
 CDC’s recommendations now allow for this type of mix and match dosing for booster shots.

 A: COVID-19 vaccines, including the booster shot, are available for everyone at no cost.
 Vaccines will continue to be given to all people living in the United States, regardless of insurance or immigration status.

-Q: Will providers accept anyone who says they're eligible to receive a booster shot?
-Will people need to show a doctor's note/prescription or other documentation?
+Q: Are providers accepting anyone who says they’re eligible to receive a booster shot?
+Do people need to show a doctor’s note/prescription or other documentation?

 A: Individuals can self-report that they are eligible and receive a booster shot wherever vaccines are offered.
-This will help ensure that there are not additional barriers to access for this vulnerable population receiving their booster shot.
+This helps ensure that there are not additional barriers to access for this vulnerable population receiving their booster shot.

 Q: Does this change the definition of “fully vaccinated” for those eligible for booster shots?

 A: No. At this time, people are still considered fully vaccinated two weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or two weeks after a single-dose vaccine, such as the J&J/Janssen vaccine.

 Q: Where are boosters be available?

 A: For those eligible, getting a booster shot is convenient, and as simple as visiting your local doctor’s office or pharmacy.
 Within North Country Healthcare, booster shots are available at Upper Connecticut Valley Hospital, by calling (603) 388-4259, and at Weeks Medical Center, by calling (603) 788-2521.
 They are also available at Coos County Family Health Services, by calling (603) 752-2040.

 Q: Is it safe to co-administer COVID-19 vaccines with other vaccines, like the flu vaccine?